boozallen/aissemble/extensions/extensions-docker/aissemble-spark-operator/README.md

 # Overview
-This module serves as a mechanism for building the `spark-operator` docker image for aiSSEMBLE with tight coupling with the aiSSEMBLE supported Spark version(s).
+This module serves as a mechanism for building the `spark-operator` docker image for aiSSEMBLE&trade; with tight coupling with the aiSSEMBLE supported Spark version(s).
 The `spark-operator` source code, written primarily in Go, is largely created and supported through the official repository at https://github.com/kubeflow/spark-operator/tree/master.
 This repository is cloned with each build to guarantee that aiSSEMBLE is always using the